 Relevant Products: Signature Manager Outlook Edition

-Using Signature Manager Outlook Edition, you have made some amendments to a signature template and/or signature policies, but those changes are not visible to users in Microsoft Outlook or Outlook Web Access.
+You are using Exclaimer Signature Manager Outlook Edition, and you have made some amendments to a signature template and/or signature policies.
+But these changes are not visible to users in Microsoft Outlook or Outlook Web Access.

 In this situation, we advise the following checks: